-Galleri Heike Arndt DK is proud to present the annual Open Call MINI MAXI PRINT BERLIN, exhibiting a wide range of graphic techniques.
-This year, for the first time, we are bringing you a special edition of the exhibition in collaboration with GALERIE KUCHLING in Berlin.
-Additionally, we have invited a sculptor as a guest artist.
+Galleri Heike Arndt DK is proud to present the annual Open Call Fresh Legs BERLIN, exhibiting a wide range of artworks.
+This year, once again, we are bringing you a special edition of the exhibition in collaboration with INSELGALERIE in Berlin.
 This partnership accommodates an even wider range of artists to be showcased.
-Across both galleries, a total of 71 carefully selected artists will be expressing their views on contemporary challenges facing society and raising questions about our humanity.
+Across both galleries, a total of 51 carefully selected artists will be expressing their views on contemporary challenges facing society and raising questions about our humanity.
 All audiences can find something personally captivating within this range of artistic expression.
 Alongside creating space for reflection and inspiration, the works can also leave the viewer feeling both surprised and disturbed.

 ➯ Galleri Heike Arndt DK @ Voigtstaße 12 10247 Berlin

 A. Barry Rosenlund (US) Adrian Williams (DE) Alessandro de Leo (IT) Alexis Jang (DE)

 Andrea Cerquiglini (IT) Andrej Konopek (RS) Ange Schmiert (AT) Artur Popek (PL)